IE-555/final-project-dshinde99/README.md

 ```

 * Creates a box plot comparing different audio features (danceability, energy, speechiness, etc.) of the tracks.

-* Creates a list of the top 20 genres.
-* For each genre, finds an artist in the sort_data DataFrame associated with that genre and appends their name and genre to a list.
-* Converts the list of artist data into

 ```
 #Box Plot: Audio Features Comparison